fortran-lang/fortran-lang.org/learn/quickstart/arrays_strings.md

 this type of array is known as a _static_ array since its size is fixed when we compile our program.

-Quite often, we do not know how big our array needs to be until we run our program.
+Quite often, we do not know how big our array needs to be until we run our program, for example if we are reading data from a file of unknown size.

-For example, if we are reading data from a file of unknown size.
+For this problem, we need `allocatable` arrays.

-For this problem, we need `allocatable` arrays, these are _allocated_ while the program is runnning once we know how big the array needs to be.
+These are _allocated_ while the program is runnning once we know how big the array needs to be.

 __Example:__ allocatable arrays
 ```fortran